transalte/transalte.github.io/_docs/asp_L03_chorus.md

 ### Further Research

+What is involved in a multistage Chorus effect?
+What are the effects on the sound when the LFO has different waveforms?
+Are filters of any use in a chorus?

 [More Creative Synthesis With Delays](https://www.soundonsound.com/techniques/more-creative-synthesis-delays#top): Article with some interesting points for effect modifications

 [^1]: Taken from the [real stereo](#real-stereo) example.